 When I’m sick, Mark is faithful to remind me that God is Sovereign over my sickness.
 He doesn’t waste it.
 Most of the time, I find myself in awe of His infinite power.
 He never gets sick.
 He never sleeps.
 He never has to stop because He simply cannot go on.
 When I feel the way I have felt this last weekend, I am forced to see God’s mighty power.
 So, friends, rest in God’s gracious providence and allow your body to do what it was designed to do.

-Do you have any natural remedies that you want to share?
+Do you have any natural remedies to combat the common cold that you want to share?